gscsocial/gsc-core/README.md

 * Build in [IntelliJ IDEA](https://www.jetbrains.com/idea/) (community version is enough):

   1. Start IntelliJ.
-Select `File` -> `Open`, then locate to the java-tron folder which you have git cloned to your local drive.
+Select `File` -> `Open`, then locate to the gsc-core folder which you have git cloned to your local drive.
 Then click `Open` button on the right bottom.
   2. Check on `Use auto-import` on the `Import Project from Gradle` dialog.
 Select JDK 1.8 in the `Gradle JVM` option.
 Then click `OK`.
   3. IntelliJ will open the project and start gradle syncing, which will take several minutes, depending on your network connection and your IntelliJ configuration
   4. After the syncing finished, select `Gradle` -> `Tasks` -> `build`, and then double click `build` option.